 The amount of water needed varies from person to person depending on multiple factors, including their environment, exercise level, and overall health.

 According to The Mayo Clinic, men on average should drink about 15.5 cups (3.7 liters) a day, and women should take in about 11.5 cups (3.7 liters) a day.
-Women who are pregnant or breastfeeding will require more water to stay hydrated and it’s recommended that they drink 2.4-3.1 liters (roughly 10-13 cups).
+However, pregnant women and breastfeeding mothers may need more water to stay hydrated; 10-13 cups is ideal.

 Invest in a Good Water Bottle